assidiwassim/docker-workshop-by-rbk/README.md

 # Docker Workshop By RBK

-> Simple example of a dockerized Nodejs/Mongodb app
+> Simple example of a dockerized Nodejs/Mongodb app.

 ## Quick Start.